 Skew Rabbet Plane

-This is Lee valley’s version of the right hand skew rabbet plane of also known as a moving fillister plane because the fence is able to move to vary the width of the rabbet up to the width of the plane.
-So far, it’s done a very good job to the intended purpose, but the angled blade is a little tricky at start to sharpen, but go look in the video section of Lee Valley’s web site where they explain how to sharpen it properly.
+This is Lee valley’s version of the right hand skew rabbet plane.
+It is also known as a moving fillister plane because the fence is able to move to vary the width of the rabbet.
+The maximum would be the width of the plane.
+So far, it’s done a very good job to the intended purpose.
+The angled blade is a little tricky at start to sharpen, but go look in the video section of Lee Valley’s web site where they explain how to sharpen it properly.

 I have seen sold this plane, seeing very little use in the work that I do.
 As for the small plow plane, is is very good and very well built.
 Just not seing enough use in my shop.